rvichery/nuage-vsc-installer/README.md

       - 10.21.0.252
     vsd_fqdn: "vsd.yourdomain.com"

-If you have redundant information in your VSC host variables files, create a new folder/file group_vars/vsc.yml in your playbook directory and add the redundant variables in this file.
+If you have redundant information in your VSC host variables files, create a new folder/file group_vars/vsc in your playbook directory and add the redundant variables in this file.
 These variables will be shared between the VSC.
+Note that you have to configure `hash_behaviour = merge` in your `ansible.cfg` file to ensure proper popuplation of variables.

 For example:

-*Inside `group_vars/vsc.yml`*:
+*Inside `group_vars/vsc`*:

     interfaces:
       mgmt:
         linux_bridge: test
         netmask_prefix: 24
+        gw: 10.21.1.1
       control:
         linux_bridge: test
         netmask_prefix: 24
+        gw: 10.21.1.1
     dns:
       servers:
         - 10.21.0.251